ArjunSasidaran/island-exploration/README.md

 This product is an _exploration command center_ for the [Island](https://ace-design.github.io/island/) serious game.

-- The `ca.mcmaster.se2aa4.island.team_XXX_.Explorer` class implements the command center, used to compete with the others.
-(XXX being the team identifier)
+- The `Explorer` class implements the command center, used to compete with the others.
 - The `Runner` class allows one to run the command center on a specific map.

 ### Strategy description

-The exploration strategy is for now to stop exploring as soon as we start.
-We stay safe and fly back to base immediately.
+The exploration strategy is to do an interlaced scan across the map in order to search the map effectively and efficiently.

 ## How to compile, run and deploy